| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Adjustable-rate mortgage (ARM)

-Clients should always consult with their mortgage professional when it comes to specific questions about their mortgage.
-But it’s helpful to be able to explain the basics.
+Clients should always consult with their mortgage professional when it comes to specific questions about their mortgage, but it’s helpful to be able to explain the basics.

 What About ARMs?
 4 Loan Questions Worth Asking